 Played with in Thor- Loki's true Jotun form is blue, with red eyes and raised ridges scoring his skin.
 However, it doesn't actually disfigure him or make him look monstrous at all- he's basically a blue-skinned space prince, while the other Jotnar look monstrous, which probably was intentional, to help him maintain Tragic Villain status.

-The Big Bad of the Jack Reacher film is a former Gulag prisoner who's blind in one eye and missing fingers on each hand.
+The Big Bad of Jack Reacher is a former Gulag prisoner who's blind in one eye and missing fingers on each hand.

 Precision, from Hell's Children by Andrew Boland, literally has a red right hand.
 He also has a catastrophic plan.

 President Snow from The Hunger Games wears flowers on his lapel to cover up the scent of blood.
 He suffers from mouth lesions caused by a botched attempt at poisoning his political rival.
 (Snow was compelled to quaff the poison himself, but managed to receive an antidote.)

 In The Silmarillion, Morgoth has incurable burns on his hands from handling the Silmarils.
 He was also eventually stuck in a permanently frightening Evil Overlord form because he had become too weak and feeble to change his appearance to something resembling beauty.

 One of the most literal is Red Grant of From Russia with Love, whose nickname besides referencing his allegiance to the Soviet Union, refers to his unpleasantly red skin tone which indicates the evil behind otherwise handsome features.

 In Devil May Care the villain has gigantism in his right hand, making it resemble a gorilla's.

 In Brokenclaw, the eponymous villain received his nickname because of a deformity in his left hand where his thumb is on the right (viewing the palm up) rather than the left, giving him two right hands.